BloomGameStudio/BloomDiscordBot/README.md

 # Quick start guide:

 1. Ensure there are existing channels in Bloom Collective, and Bloom Studio Discord servers with the channel names set in constants.py.
-The bot will determine the required channel IDs / Forum Channel IDs from the names of the channels.
+The bot will determine the required channel IDs / Forum Channel IDs from the channel names in it's respective server.

 2. Create a .env file.
 Reference .env.example for what is required.